 An Executive directs the management of the entire organization, or one of it major components or functions; establishes organizational goals, policies and practices; exercises a wide latitude in discretionary decision-making; and receives only general supervision from higher-level executives, or from the organization’s board of directors and/or shareholders.

-The L-1B visa is for workers with specialized knowledge of the multinational company’s processes, policies, or technologies that is not readily available in the U.S. labor market, nor widely held within the company.
+The L-1B visa is for workers with specialized knowledge of the multinational company’s processes, policies, or technologies that is not readily available in the U.S. labor market, nor widely held within the multinational organization.

 L-1A and L-1B visas may be granted for an initial period of up to three years, and extensions are granted in two year increments.
 The maximum period of stay allowed is 7 years for an L-1A manager or executive, or 5 years for an L-1B worker in a specialized knowledge position.
-L-2 visa status is available for dependent spouses and minor children, and L-2 spouses may apply for unrestricted employment authorization.
+L-2 visa status is available for dependent spouses and minor children, and L-2 spouses have unrestricted employment authorization incident to status.

-For large multinationals engaged in the frequent transfer of executive, managerial and specialized personnel to the United States, there is also the Blanket L-1 petition, which avoids the individual petition-based process and allows foreign workers to apply for a visa directly at a U.S. Embassy or Consulate, once the U.S. company has obtained approval of a “blanket petition” listing all of the related entities abroad and in the United States.
+For large multinational companies engaged in the frequent transfer of executive, managerial and specialized personnel to the United States, there is also the Blanket L-1 petition process, which avoids the individual petition-based process and allows foreign workers to apply for a visa directly at a U.S. Embassy or Consulate, once the U.S. company has obtained approval from USCIS of a “blanket petition” listing all of the related entities abroad and in the United States.

-An L-1 Blanket petition may be filed by a U.S. parent, subsidiary, affiliate or branch of a multinational company that has three or more domestic and foreign entities, is engaged in commercial trade or services (not available for nonprofits) and the U.S. petitioning entity has been doing business for one year or more, AND-
+An L-1 Blanket petition may be filed by the U.S. parent, subsidiary, affiliate or branch of a multinational company that has three or more domestic and foreign entities, is engaged in commercial trade or services (not available to nonprofits) and the U.S. petitioning entity has been doing business for one year or more, AND-

--the U.S. entity has obtained approval of at least 10 individual L-1 petitions within the preceding 12 months and the multinational group has transferred those workers to the U.S.
+-has obtained approval of at least 10 individual L-1 petitions within the preceding 12 months and the multinational group has actually transferred those workers to the U.S.

--the U.S. entity or entities have combined annual sales of $25 million or more, OR
+-the U.S. entity/entities have combined annual sales of $25 million or more, OR

 -the U.S. workforce is at least 1,000 employees.